 Mountain Dale Cabin Village Meeting Hall (CLOSED)

 Each facility has nearby ADA accessible parking.
-Paths to Hilltop shelter and Cabins meeting hall are paved.
+Paths to Hilltop shelter and Mountain Dale meeting hall are paved.
 Path to Dairy Creek meeting hall is compacted gravel.

 -Restaurants are in Banks and Vernonia, 10-11 miles away.

 -Fuel is in Banks, or in Vernonia.